The best fiber internet providers of 2021

 Verizon Fios is a close second to AT&T in terms of speed, pricing and service terms, but it lacks the same breadth of coverage.
 Though available to nearly the same number of potential customers as AT&T Fiber, Verizon Fios only serves the Mid-Atlantic and Northeast regions.

 Fees aside, Verizon Fios customers seem happier with their internet service than most, as Verizon is a consistent leader in customer satisfaction.
-It was the only provider to outscore AT&T in 2020 ACSI ratings with an impressive 73/100, and J.D.
+It was the only provider to outscore AT&T in 2020 ACSI ratings with an impressive 73 out of 100, and J.D.
 Power named Verizon as the best provider in the Northeast.

 - Speeds: 50-940Mbps